TalkCLIP: Talking Head Generation with Text-Guided Expressive Speaking Styles: Related Work

-Numerous prior arts have investigated generating visual content from text, such as images, videos, and human motions.
-Text-to-image generation~\cite{ramesh2021zero,yu2022scaling,ding2022cogview2,gafni2022make,nichol2021glide,ramesh2022hierarchical,saharia2022photorealistic,gu2022vector,rombach2022high} has achieved promising progress.
-Some methods~\cite{xia2021towards,sun2022anyface,xu2018attngan,sun2021multi} generate facial images of which facial attributes (\emph{e.g.}, face shape and hair color) are controlled by text, while our method employs text to guide the generation of facial expressions (\emph{e.g.} frown, wrinkle the nose, and joyous).
+\textbf{Text-Guided Visual Content Generation.} There has been extensive research in generating visual content from text, including images, videos, and human motions.
+Text-to-image generation techniques~\cite{ramesh2021zero,saharia2022photorealistic,rombach2022high} have shown promising results.
+Some methods~\cite{xia2021towards,sun2022anyface} produce facial images where facial attributes such as face shape and hair color are controlled by the input text.
+In contrast, our approach utilizes text to guide the generation of facial expressions such as frowning, wrinkling the nose, and expressing joy.

-Recently, text-to-video generation has attracted growing attention~\cite{singer2022make,villegas2022phenaki,ho2022imagen,ho2022video,hong2022cogvideo,wu2022nuwa,wu2021godiva}.
-Among them, text-driven motion generation is very close to our task.
-Text-driven motion generation methods~\cite{guo2022generating,petrovich2022temos,tevet2022motionclip,ghosh2021synthesis,ahuja2019language2pose,zhang2022motiondiffuse} aim to generate human motions in accordance with text descriptions.
-Since humans are sensitive to facial artifacts, it is very challenging to generate plausible talking head videos.
-In this work, we aim to control the facial expression of the talking head by text and achieve accurate lip-sync.
-This will allow us to control the facial expressions of a talking head video more flexibly.
+Recently, text-to-video generation has garnered increasing attention from researchers~\cite{singer2022make,ho2022imagen,ho2022video,hong2022cogvideo}.
+Of these, text-driven motion generation\cite{tevet2022motionclip,ghosh2021synthesis}, aiming to generate human motions in line with text descriptions, is closely related to our work.
+In this work, we aim to address this challenge by precisely controlling the facial expressions of the talking head using text.
+There are some prior attempts in text-guided expression control in talking head generation.
+However, Xu \etal~\cite{xu2023high} only supports short textual labels, while Gan \etal~\cite{gan2023efficient} requires additional training for each new textual prompt.
+In contrast, our method aims to achieve text-guided control using natural language prompts without the need for further training.